Ilyes-Hammadi/hangman/README.md

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Scoring System:
+For each good letter the user get's 20 (default value can be changed).
+When the user get's all the letter the score game will be added to his score.
+If the user loses the game or cancel it the score will not be added to the user score.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.